ezsystems/commerce-documentation/docs/guide/customers/customers_api/configuration_for_customer_data.md

 ## User edit interface configuration for backend

-It's possible to edit additional form fields for buyer address and delivery addresses in the backend extended for the standard address.
-The additional fields are stored in ses extension of the address.
-If the configured `ses_extension` field does not exist it will be created.
+You can add new form fields for buyer address and delivery addresses in the Back Office.
+The additional fields are stored in `ses_extension` of the address.
+If the configured `ses_extension` field does not exist, it is created.

 Default configuration: